Introduction: Flickering Solar Garden Light

 This garden light, built from bits and pieces that I had found around the shop, takes advantage of these special LED's, along with a very simple "roll your own" solar charging circuit that powers the LED when it gets dark out.

-This Instructable is my entry for the "Outside" and "Invention Challenge" contests.
+This Instructable is my entry for the "Outside" contest.
 If you feel that my "tinkering" is worthy of your vote - Thanks!!!!

 Likewise, my main goal in doing an Instructable is to learn a little bit on how things work - I'm always finding that I learn a great deal from others - so if you have any suggestions on how I can improve my design, I would be very happy to see your comments.